Drug Card Template

 • Practical interventions: Nurses may use information from the template, such as medication indications or class actions, as a reference for devising effective treatment interventions.

-• Enhanced therapeutic alliance: Nurses or health practitioners may use the drug card to explain the drug's mechanisms and effects to their patients.
+• Enhanced therapeutic alliance: Nurses or health practitioners can use the drug card to explain the drug's mechanisms and effects to their patients.
 This creates transparency in treatment and prevention, empowering patients to manage their health and enhancing the therapeutic relationship.

 • Enhanced understanding: Student nurses may use this as a learning resource or as a reference when administering drugs with which they have not had specialized experience.
-This may reduce some of the resources and time constraints experienced nurses or faculties face when trying to lift students to the same level.
+This can reduce some of the resources and time constraints experienced nurses or faculties face when trying to lift students to the same level.

 • Safe administration: The drug card emphasizes indications and contraindications for safe and appropriate medication administration, ensuring secure and effective patient care.